-Chardan, the underwriter for Newborn's IPO, and its affiliates, hold UPOs to purchase an aggregate of 316,250 units at \$11.50 per unit.
-Each unit consists of one and one-tenth shares of PubCo common stock and one warrant (the securities into which a Newborn unit was converted in connection with the Reincorporation Merger).
+Chardan, the underwriter for Newborn's initial public offering, and its affiliates, hold unit purchase options to purchase an aggregate of 316,250 units at \$11.50 per unit.
+Each unit consists of one and one-tenth shares of PubCo common stock and one existing warrant (i.e., the securities into which a Newborn unit was converted in connection with the Reincorporation Merger).